rsrobbins/WcfDemo/README.md

 --------------------------
 You probably have to change some things in the code to get this to work on your system.
 First, in the WcfDemo project edit the **WcfDemo.vb** file to change the file path for the WcfEmailer.exe appliciation.
 The **WcfEmailer.exe** program is located in the WcfEmailer\bin\Debug folder.

 In the **WcfEmailer.vb** file in the WcfEmailer project, you will want to change the Email To address and the objSMTP.Host value to your mail server.
-Remember to recompile those projects before doing your testing.
+Remember to recompile these projects before doing your testing.

-The WcfDemoHost.exe will display something like this if it is working:
+The **WcfDemoHost.exe** console application window will display something like this if it is working:

 ```
 The service is ready.